compiler-research/CppInterOp/README.md

 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/cppinterop/badges/downloads.svg)](https://github.com/conda-forge/cppinterop-feedstock)

-CppInterOp exposes API from [Clang](http://clang.llvm.org/) and [LLVM](https://llvm.org) in a backward compatibe way.
+CppInterOp exposes API from [Clang](http://clang.llvm.org/) and [LLVM](https://llvm.org) in a backward compatible way.
 The API support downstream tools that utilize interactive C++ by using the compiler as a service.
 That is, embed Clang and LLVM as a libraries in their codebases.
 The API are designed to be minimalistic and aid non-trivial tasks such as language interoperability on the fly.
 In such scenarios CppInterOp can be used to provide the necessary introspection information to the other side helping the language cross talk.

 #### [Installation](#build-instructions-for-linux) | [Documentation](https://cppinterop.readthedocs.io/en/latest/index.html) | [CppInterOp API Documentation](https://cppinterop.readthedocs.io/en/latest/build/html/index.html)